AMGIRI-1996/Clash-Of-Codes/README.md

     thats it.
 A sample moniter.cpp is provided in codes folder for the cage game.

+    Its always better to give a random bot for your game. that will play randomly and now user just need to focus on algorithm or ligic to be implemented.

 After making this program replace moniter.cpp with your moniter.cpp whenever some user will enter code his/her file will be generated automatically.